Lactose Intolerance Quick Test (BIOHIT)

 Performance Data Table For Biohit Lactose Intolerance Quick Test

-Clinical use of the lactose intolerance quick test
+Clinical applications of the lactose intolerance quick test

 BIOHIT Lactose Intolerance Quick Test (LIQT)

 Notably, the test’s performance stands out when compared to both the traditional gold standard method and the hydrogen breath test, as illustrated in Table 1.
 Additionally, it enhances diagnostic accuracy and offers a cost-effective alternative for patients undergoing gastroscopy.
-It’s important to consider that gastroscopy referrals often follow inconclusive outcomes from other testing approaches, making this test a valuable addition to the diagnostic arsenal.
+It’s important to consider that gastroscopy referrals often follow inconclusive outcomes from other testing approaches, making the Lactose Intolerance Quick Test a valuable confirmatory test.

 We offer comprehensive on-site training and continuous support for all our biopsy tests.
 Additionally, we provide complimentary access to a valuable online training module, enabling endoscopy team members to access essential learning materials whenever they need them.